SandeepCodez24/SandeepCodez24/README.md

 ---

 ### 💞️ **Looking to Collaborate**
-- Open-source AI projects
+- AI-projects
+- flutter application
-- Innovative problem-solving in AI applications
+- Innovative collabaration of AI in Flutter Apps
 - Research in the field of Artificial Intelligence

 ---